walker87/walker87.github.io/README.md

 ## Education and Professional Qualifications

-Holds a BA (hons) degree in Information Communication Technologies from the University of Ulster.
+BA (hons) degree in Information Communication Technologies from the University of Ulster.
+Graduated in 2009.

 - Swagger certificattion  2019
 - MadCap Flare Advanced Developer 2018